krishanchawla/Tutorial-Plus/README.md

 ![Alt text](/img/img_1.png?raw=true "Optional Title")

-If you need documentation for the project, send me an email to: krishanchawla1467@gmail.com
+Documentation related to project are added in 'Documentation' folder.
+If you need any help regarding the project please send me an email to: krishanchawla1467@gmail.com